CHEM: Estimating and Understanding Hallucinations in Deep Learning for Image Processing: Experiments

-\cvprsubsection{Hallucination-performance tradeoff} In the last experiment, we compare hallucination with training loss to examine CHEM during training.
+We now compare hallucination with training loss to examine CHEM during training.
 Figure~\ref{fig:MSE vs Hallucination Index} shows the evolution of hallucination with respect to the corresponding training loss over the first 300 epochs.
 The metrics are normalized per model using a min–max scaling.
 The tradeoff between MSE and CHEM is most evident for U-Net: beyond a certain number of epochs, further reductions in training loss come at the cost of increased hallucination.
-The tradeoff phenomenon of SUNet is also observed after about 40 epochs, albeit with a smaller degree of hallucination compared to U-Net.
+The tradeoff phenomenon of SUNet is also observed after about 200 epochs.
 In contrast, Learnlets exhibits the most stable behavior, maintaining low hallucination levels throughout training.
 It may, however, approach a tradeoff beyond 300 epochs.